sedelmeyer/predicting-crime/pages/about.md

 ## Problem statement

 Crime tends to be ubiquitous in all areas of the United States, including Boston and Cambridge.
 Pinpointing the exact causes of crime is impossible, as it is a highly nuanced and complex issue.
 However, factors such as gross income, economic disparity, and government infrastructure/support are often strong indicators.
-We wish to inspect factors that may be correlated and/or contributing to occurrences of Boston crimes and the types thereof (e.g., robbery, vandalism, etc).
+We wish to inspect factors that may be correlated and/or contributing to occurrences of Boston crimes and the types thereof (e.g., robbery, vandalism, etc.).

-We choose to explore datasets freely available from the City of Boston institutional website, starting (as reccommended) from the Street Lights and Property Values dataset, and incorporating a wide variety of other sources that can help explain variability in frequency and type of crimes committed.
+We choose to explore datasets freely available from the City of Boston institutional website, starting (as recommended) from the Street Lights and Property Values dataset, and incorporating a wide variety of other sources that can help explain variability in frequency and type of crimes committed.

-After collecting and unyfing the data, we plan to construct models that learn relationships between predictors and crime from a training set, assess their performance on unseen data, and extrapolate from their predictions to postulate possible causal factors linked to crime.
+After collecting and unifying the data, we plan to construct models that learn relationships between predictors and crime from a training set, assess their performance on unseen data, and extrapolate from their predictions to postulate possible causal factors linked to crime.

 ## High-level design choices

 Some design aspects of the projects were intentionally left to each group's taste and preference.
-We dicussed these extensively in group meetings, and these are some of the motivations behind our choices.
+We discussed these extensively in group meetings, and these are some of the motivations behind our choices.

 ### Grouping summary statistics by Census Tract

 - For many of our datasets statistics were only provided at the Census Tract level.
-As there are more than 100 of those in the City of Boston alone, we deemed this to be sensisitve enough without falling into the trap of overfitting.
-This principle is applied differently for each dataset, but as an example we prefer to aggreate property value statistics by Tract and feed that as an input into the model, rather than feeding for each instance of crime the value of the closest property to where the crime happened.
+As there are more than 100 of those in the City of Boston alone, we deemed this to be sensitive enough without falling into the trap of overfitting.
+This principle is applied differently for each dataset, but as an example we prefer to aggregate property value statistics by Tract and feed that as an input into the model, rather than feeding for each instance of crime the value of the closest property to where the crime happened.

 ### Focusing on type rather than frequency of crime

-- We saw two many ways we could box crime data into points to be predicted by a model.
+- We saw too many ways we could box crime data into points to be predicted by a model.
 First, we could divide the city of Boston in small geographical region, and group all the crime instances happening in a region together, obtaining for each region one data point with crime measures associated to it.
 Or, we could treat each data point as an individual instance, and assign summary geographical statistics as a feature to it.

 - We went with the second approach, for several reasons.
 First, we were afraid that even grouping reduces noise and outliers, we would be left with too few observations for complex models to be built on top of them.
 This would work better, for instance, if comparing different regions of multiple cities.
-Second, by leaving each crime instance as a single datapoint, we can observe which factors influence crime happening within the very same region or even in the exact same spot.
+Second, by leaving each crime instance as a single data point, we can observe which factors influence crime happening within the very same region or even in the exact same spot.
 This can shed further light to why crime happens and how it can be predicted/prevented.

 Of course, many other design choices were made by individual members when analyzing, grouping, cleaning the data and when presenting the results of each model.
 These are fully explained in the relative pages.